-Sample Configuration File 3.1
+3.1 Sample Configuration File

-The following is a configuration file similar to the file that ships with your Wireless Router.
+The following is a sample configuration file that ships with your Wireless Router.
 A pound sign (#) indicates a comment line.
 Some commands have been commented out because they are not required, but provide useful examples.

 '''

+#

 TALnet Configuration File

 Copyright 1995-1996, Tetherless Access Limited -- All rights reserved.

+#

-Hostname (Comprised of letters upper or lower case, digits 0-9 and
+Hostname (Comprised of letters upper or lower case, digits 0-9, and

 hyphen -)

 hostname TAL

+#

+#

+SNMP Configuration

 '''